-- Recognition.
-Many sales teams celebrate highly productive sales leaders with recognition and awards.
+- Recognition: Many sales teams celebrate highly productive sales leaders with recognition and awards.
 This not only motivates the winner but also creates some healthy competition while setting the bar for success.

-- Networking Events.
-Providing opportunities for colleagues to meet one another–in person or virtually–will build camaraderie and healthy competition.
+- Networking events: Providing opportunities for colleagues to meet one another–in person or virtually–will build camaraderie and healthy competition.

-- Breaks.
-Ensure breaks are scheduled at opportune times during the presentation to rejuvenate the attendees.
+- Breaks: Ensure breaks are scheduled at opportune times during the presentation to rejuvenate the attendees.

-Teamraderie offers a number of unique teambuilding events that will align your teams to your purpose and inspire them to achieve greatness in the upcoming year ahead.
+Teamraderie offers a number of unique team building events that will align your teams to your purpose and inspire them to achieve greatness in the upcoming year ahead.
 Some ideas include:

 The potential for success is high at your next SKO!
 Set your sales team up for success and allow Teamraderie to support you in making this your most memorable, effective, and team-oriented experience yet.